CopernicaMarketingSoftware/Documentation/Publisher/en/sender-domains.md

 If you set up a sender domain you can choose whether you want to do this for the main domain, say yourcompany.com, or for a subdomain, like newsletter.yourcompany.com.
-Of course, it is way more elegant if all your email messages are sent from the main domain, including your newsletters and transactional email.
+Of course, it is way more elegant if all your email messages are sent from the main domain, including your newsletters and n email.
 But your main domain is probably already in use for sending out email and you therefore also have already set up DNS records to enable this.
 If you do not want to risk breaking things by modifying your existing DNS settings, you can opt for a subdomain instead, and use